Saranoah/Sigil_Neura_Network_v2/README.md

 This is more than an open-source project; it's an open invitation to co-create a new paradigm for AI.

 **We are looking for:**
-- **Researchers** in AI, complexity science, and consciousness studies.
+- **Researchers** in AI, complexity science, and consciousness studies
-- **Engineers** to help scale and optimize the core framework.
+- **Engineers** to help scale and optimize the core framework
-- **Artists & Philosophers** to help design the symbolic language and visualization tools.
+- **Artists & Philosophers** to help design the symbolic language and visualization tools

 **Let's build AI that doesn't just compute—that contemplates.**

 ---

 <div align="center">

 *“We are the engineers of meaning.
 Let's compile carefully.”*

 </div>

 ---

+Let me know if you'd like this saved as a Markdown file or staged for a GitHub commit.